ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R8.4** RPP MUST include an extension framework able to define equivalents of most commonly used EPP extensions, which are not a part of core protocol (see: R4.2)

-**R8.5** EPP password based Authorisation Information defined in [@!RFC5731] and [@!RFC5733] MUST be supported in RPP.
+**R8.5** EPP AuthInfo MUST be supported in RPP.
 RPP MUST by default support the requirements for Secure Authorization Information for Transfer [@!RFC9154] operational practise.

 **R8.6** RPP SHOULD support client_id/password authentication to match EPP client authentication.